Got a question for Record Weekly? We might’ve answered it here on our FAQs.

 Is Record Weekly independent or part of a bigger brand?

-Record Weekly is entirely independent.
-While we work with artists to promote their work through interviews and reviews, that’s on a voluntary basis only.
+Record Weekly is independent but linked to its sister brand, Thistle PR & Promotion.
+While, at Record Weekly, we work with artists to promote their work through interviews and reviews, that’s on a voluntary basis only.

 Can I copy and paste from Record Weekly?